mancrurod/Complete_Python_Course/README.md

 # Complete_Python_Course
 Projects and coding exercises from “Complete Python Course: Program with Python from the beginning” by Santiago Hernández (Udemy)

-- Instructor: Santiago Hernández, computer engineer from the University of Salamanca
+- Instructor: Santiago Hernández, computer engineer from University of Salamanca
 - Platform: Udemy
 - In progress